kaimzhao/project-disaster-preassessment-app/README.md

 - category of the damage source (e.g., fire, flood, earthquake),
 - and summary details of the property (e.g., property square footage).

-By using our application to generate damage assessment reports, provide value to three stakeholders:
+By using our application to generate damage assessment reports, value is provided to three stakeholders:
 * Insurance claim assessors benefit from a streamlined workflow
 * Policyholders benefit from faster payment adjudication
 * Emergency relief organizations (nonprofits or governmental agencies) benefit from greater insight into damage intensity and efficacy of preventative measures